 Previous experience or coursework in finance, business, or economics is not required.
 We’re more interested in how you think and learn than what you know.

 The technology group is actively hiring in multiple different areas.
 For all of these, no previous experience or coursework in finance, business, or economics is required.
 We’re more interested in how you think and learn than what you already know.

 The software development team works closely with the rest of the firm, building tools, exploring trading ideas, and designing and maintaining the firm’s software systems.

 This group builds and maintains the firm’s technological nervous system.
 Group members keep our networks fast and robust, manage counterparty connectivity, and provide the glue to hold together the firm’s far-flung activities.

 For information technology and networking roles, you should have:

-Please note that we are no longer accepting applications for our Summer 2017 New York-based Software Development Internship.
+Please note that we are no longer accepting applications for our Summer 2017 London or New York-based Software Development Internships.

 Please check back in the Summer of 2017 if you would like to apply for 2018.

 Researchers at Jane Street are responsible for building models, strategies, and systems that price and trade a variety of financial instruments.
 As a mix of the trading and software developer roles, this work involves many things: analyzing large datasets, building and testing models, creating new trading strategies, and writing the code that implements them.